-I’m 22 years old and I don’t have a mum; I’ll do whatever I can so no one else has to go through the same thing.
+I’m 25 years old and I don’t have a mum; I’ll do whatever I can so no-one else has to go through the same thing as I did.

-Prior to last year's Climb for Cancer event in May—raising vital funds for women's cancer research at Mater—Taylor said:
+Prior to the 2016 Climb for Cancer—an annual event raising vital funds for cancer research at Mater—Taylor said:

 “This year is going to be really emotional.
 The first year I did Climb for Cancer my mum was actually in hospital and that made it so hard because we’d worked together on the fundraising.
 She was able to come to the 2015 event so doing it without her will be really hard, but I guess it’s more incentive than ever to raise as much as I can, not just for her but for all Mater families who have lost someone they love."